sk2282/ECE3400_Team8/milestone4.md

 }
 ```

-* Each time our robot reads new information about the maze, it will update its row and column coordinates as well as “data,” which contains information about the progress of the robot, the treasures, and the walls.
+* Each time our robot reads new information about the maze, it should update its row and column coordinates as well as “data,” which contains information about the progress of the robot, the treasures, and the walls.

 ```c
 void dfs() {